box/box-python-sdk/docs/folder_metadata.md

 - folder_id `str`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
 The root folder of a Box account is always represented by the ID `0`.
 Example: "12345"
+- view `Optional[str]`
+  - Taxonomy field values are returned in `API view` by default, meaning the value is represented with a taxonomy node identifier.
+To retrieve the `Hydrated view`, where taxonomy values are represented with the full taxonomy node information, set this parameter to `hydrated`.
+This is the only supported value for this parameter.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.